Ben 10: Alien Force – Vilgax Attacks: Plot

 The story starts as Vilgax invades Earth with a gigantic Null Void projector.
 To help save the Earth, Professor Paradox sends Ben Tennyson, Gwen Tennyson, and Kevin Levin back in time to stop Vilgax from collecting a power source for his Null Void projector.
 With help from Max Tennyson and Ship, Ben and company travel throughout the galaxy to foil Vilgax's plan before it can come to fruition.

 Gameplay

 The game is based on the Cartoon Network series of the same name, which has as its main character Ben Tennyson, a young man who, during his summer vacation, finds an alien device called the Omnitrix.
 This special watch allows Ben to transform into a variety of aliens, each with unique abilities and powers.

 Gameplay consists of action and puzzle-solving that revolves around the skills of alien forms.
 Ben can perform various combinations and special attacks using different aliens.
 By defeating enemies and collecting glowing energy spheres, Ben can acquire new abilities.
 However, each form's inherent abilities consume energy from Ben's Omnitrix meter, which must be recharged before he can use them again.

+Development

+The game was announced by D3 Publisher in May 2009 for a release in North America that fall.
+It would be released for the same systems as its predecessor titles, but now also including the Xbox 360.